petersjanjaap/project/PROCESS.md

 - built new legend for map
 - added a line chart to display export and import with partner country over time (finished) --> now that all visualizations have been finished I can focus on the layout.
 This will include replacing of all elements, adding info on the sources and what kind of data is visualized.
 I also want to built more of a story around Brexit and news events related to trade.

+#day 16
+- cleaned code in all files based on style sheet
+- adjusted color schemes in map
+- added navigation bar and separate script for data sources
+- adjusted sizes of all elements based on screen width of pc